Young Rembrandt - Rising Star

-From November 2019 to February 2020 Museum De Lakenhal will present the exhibition Young Rembrandt.
 This will be the first major exhibition exclusively devoted to the early work of Rembrandt Harmensz. van Rijn (1606-1669).
 Young Rembrandt will allow visitors to look over the young painter’s shoulder and see how his talent developed and flourished.
 Almost 400 years after their creation works produced in Leiden by the now internationally famous master will return to the city of his birth.
-The exhibition consists of approximately 40 paintings, 120 etchings and 20 drawings.
+The exhibition consists of approximately 40 paintings, 70 etchings and 10 drawings.
 Apart from work by Rembrandt there will also be work by, amongst others, Lievens, Lastman and Van Swanenburg.
 The exhibition has been organised in collaboration with the Ashmolean Museum in Oxford, one of the leading museums in the United Kingdom.

-Museum De Lakenhal will present a number of works loaned especially to the exhibition from the Netherlands and abroad.
+Museum De Lakenhal presents a number of works loaned especially to the exhibition from the Netherlands and abroad.
 One of the special loans is Man in Oriental Costume ('The Noble Slav') (1632), from the collection of the Metropolitan Museum in New York (USA).
 Another highlight of the exhibition will be the Self-Portrait (ca. 1628) of a young Rembrandt from the collection of the Rijksmuseum Amsterdam.
-The exhibition will also include the two Rembrandt paintings from Museum De Lakenhal’s own collection: Rembrandt’s earliest known work, A pedlar selling spectacles (Allegory of sight) (ca. 1624), and History Painting with self-portrait (1626).
+The exhibition also includes the two Rembrandt paintings from Museum De Lakenhal’s own collection: Rembrandt’s earliest known work, A pedlar selling spectacles (Allegory of sight) (ca. 1624), and History Painting with self-portrait (1626).

 REMBRANDT AND THE GOLDEN AGE THEME YEAR